jdyen/FREE/Readme.md

 # Function Regression in Ecology and Evolution (FREE)

 This README is for the R package FREE (Function Regression in Ecology and Evolution).
+Yen JDL, et al. (in press) Function regression in ecology and evolution.
+Methods in Ecology and Evolution.

 Copyright &copy; 2014, Jian Yen